 Hawthorn Metro District

-The Hawthorn Metropolitan District is a local governmental entity, known as a metropolitan district, which is responsible for providing certain public infrastructure and facilities to the Table Rock community.
+The Hawthorn Metro District is a local governmental entity, known as a metropolitan district, which is responsible for providing certain public infrastructure and facilities to the Table Rock community.
 Metropolitan districts are permitted by Colorado state statute to finance community planning and certain critical infrastructure, including initial construction of streets and certain utilities, as well as amenities such as trails, paths and greenbelts.
 Bonds are issued to finance the construction of infrastructure and amenities.
 Once the initial infrastructure has been completed, a metropolitan district will continue to exist for many years while the infrastructure bonds are being retired, repaid through property tax collection.
 After initial infrastructure has been completed, metropolitan districts are also permitted by Colorado state statute to provide certain ongoing services to the community.
-The Hawthorn Metro District exists for such purposes beyond the repayment of the infrastructure bonds.
+Hawthorn Metro District exists for such purposes beyond the repayment of the infrastructure bonds.

 Please keep in mind the Board members dedicate time to address District business at District Board meetings.
-If you have questions or comments for the Board or Board members you may send them to Special District Management Services, Inc. (SDMS) for inclusion in the meeting and/or you may attend meetings.
-SDMS manages the Hawthorn Metro District and all questions regarding the Hawthorn Metro District should be directed first to your community manager listed on the Contact page initially.
+If you have questions or comments for the Board or Board members you may send them to MSI, LLC for inclusion in the meeting and/or you may attend meetings.
+MSI, LLC manages the Hawthorn Metro District and all questions regarding Hawthorn Metro District should be directed first to your community manager listed on the Contact page initially.